 League of California Cities, City Attorneys Department, Practicing Ethics Handbook Committee

-Steven regularly works with local agency staffs, developers, and decision-makers on all manner of land use issues, from specific plans for large mixed-use developments to Environmental Impact Reports (“EIRs”) for controversial developments.
+Steven regularly works with public agency staffs, developers, and decision-makers on all manner of land use issues, from specific plans for large mixed-use developments to Environmental Impact Reports (“EIRs”) for controversial developments.
 Representative matters include the following:

 - Brea Place project, City of Brea.
-Advised the City regarding a controversial mixed use development that will include approximately 650 high density residential units and relied on an addendum to a previously certified EIR to the city’s General Plan.
+Advised the city regarding a controversial mixed use development that will include approximately 650 high density residential units and relied on an addendum to a previously certified EIR to the city’s general plan.

 - Empire Lakes Specific Plan, City of Rancho Cucamonga.
-Advised the City regarding review and approval of a controversial specific plan (and related EIR) to allow conversion of a golf course into a mixed use community that will include up to 3,450 residential units.
+Advised the city regarding review and approval of a controversial specific plan (and related EIR) to allow conversion of a golf course into a mixed use community that will include up to 3,450 residential units.

 - DWP Project, Seal Beach.
-Advised the City regarding the review and approval of a specific plan amendment (and related EIR) to allow residential development on the last remaining coastal open space in the city.
+Advised the city regarding the review and approval of a specific plan amendment (and related EIR) to allow residential development on the last remaining coastal open space in the city.

 - Housing Element Update, Seal Beach.
-Advised the City regarding the drafting, review, approval, and implementation of the City’s first Housing Element to be certified by the California Department of Housing and Community Development in more than twenty five years.
+Advised the city regarding the drafting, review, approval, and implementation of the city’s first housing element to be certified by the California Department of Housing and Community Development in more than twenty five years.

 - General Plan and Development Code updates, Rancho Cucamonga.
-Advised the City regarding the drafting and adoption of a comprehensive General Plan update and subsequent comprehensive Development Code update.
+Advised the city regarding the drafting and adoption of a comprehensive general plan update and subsequent comprehensive development code update.

 - Comprehensive Zoning Code, Seal Beach.
-Advised the City regarding the drafting and adoption of a comprehensive update to the city’s zoning code, as well as a related referendum election and a related city-sponsored initiative regarding the adoption of height limits.
+Advised the city regarding the drafting and adoption of a comprehensive update to the city’s zoning code, as well as a related referendum election and a related city-sponsored initiative regarding the adoption of height limits.

 - Victoria Gardens, City of Rancho Cucamonga.
 Advised the City regarding the review and approval of amendments to multiple, interlocking planning documents (and related supplemental EIR) to allow high density mid-rise residential development at the Victoria Gardens lifestyle center

 Steven also negotiates and drafts complex development agreements, telecommunication agreements, and utility franchises.
-Additionally, he has worked with public entities to develop standardized contract forms for routine matters to reduce legal costs and improve the protections provided by contract documents.
+Additionally, he has worked with public agencies to develop standardized contract forms for routine matters to reduce legal costs and improve the protections provided by contract documents.

 Steven has drafted ordinances and resolutions on a wide variety of subjects including medical marijuana, historic preservation, wireless telecommunication facilities, floodplain regulations, group homes, fair housing, density bonuses, inclusionary housing, parades and special events, signs, and news racks.

-Steven regularly advises his clients regarding the drafting and awarding of public works contracts, including the resolution of bid protests and other legal challenges.
+Steven regularly advises clients regarding the drafting and awarding of public works contracts, including the resolution of bid protests and other legal challenges.

-Steven has litigation experience on behalf of public entity clients in cases concerning CEQA, telecommunications, the First Amendment and other civil rights claims, affordable housing, and land use, including a published opinion in Putnam Family Partnership v.
+Steven has litigation experience on behalf of public agencies in cases concerning CEQA, telecommunications, the First Amendment and other civil rights claims, affordable housing, and land use, including a published opinion in Putnam Family Partnership v.
 City of Yucaipa, 673 F.3d 920 (9th Cir.
 2012), which vindicated the rights of cities to create senior housing zones consistent with the Federal Fair Housing Act.